 Foreign Currency Options.
 The Fund may buy or sell put and call options on foreign currencies in various circumstances, including, but not limited to, as a hedge against changes in the value of the U.S. dollar (or another currency) in relation to a foreign currency in which the Fund's securities may be denominated or to cross-hedge or in an attempt to increase the total return when the Advisor anticipates that the currency will appreciate or depreciate in value.
 In addition, the Fund may buy or sell put and call options on foreign currencies either on exchanges or in the over-the-counter market.
 A put option on a foreign currency gives the purchaser of the option the right to sell a foreign currency at the exercise price until the option expires.
-A call option on a foreign currency gives the purchaser of the option the right to purchase the currency at the exercise price until the option expires.
+A call option on a foreign currency gives the purchaser of the option expires.
 Currency options traded on U.S. or other exchanges may be subject to position limits, which may limit the ability of the Fund to reduce foreign currency risk using such options.

 Option Combinations.
 The Fund may combine options transactions, which combinations may be in the form of option spreads or option collars.
 Put spreads and collars are designed to protect against a decline in value of a security the Fund owns.
 A collar involves the purchase of a put and the simultaneous selling of a call on the same security at a higher strike price.
 The put protects the investor from a decline in the price of the security below the put's strike price.
 The call means that the investor will not benefit from increases in the price of the security beyond the call's strike price.
 In a put spread, an investor purchases a put and simultaneously sells a put on the same security at a lower strike price.
-This combination protects the investor against a decline in the price down to the lower strike price.
 The premium received for selling the call (in the case of a collar) or selling the put (in the case of a put spread) offsets, in whole or in part, the premium paid to purchase the put.